Translational Mechanical Converter (MA)

 -

-The housing of the inverter is absolutely rigid.
+The inverter enclosure is absolutely rigid.

 -

 The gas resistance between the transmitter inlet and the wet air volume is not modelled.
-Connect the Local Restriction (MA) block or Flow Resistance (MA) block to port A to model the pressure loss associated with the inlet.
+Connect the Variable Local Restriction (MA) block or Flow Resistance (MA) block to port A to model the pressure loss associated with the inlet.

 -